Are superthin galaxies low surface brightness galaxies seen edge-on? The star formation probe: Data availability

 \section{Data availability}

 We obtained the data from the catalog \cite{refId0}, for LSBs and \cite{karachentsev2003revised}, for STs using Vizier catalogue access tool.
 A python package ASTROQUERY was used to obtain the photometry data in all bands.
 Distances to the galaxies were obtained using the NASA/IPAC Extragalactic Database (NED).
+Physical properties of the galaxies were downloaded from HyperLeda\footnote{http://leda.univ-lyon1.fr/} database.